rhish9h/Predicting-Cycling-Performance-Using-Strava-Cycling-Data/project_proposal_revised.md

 Data Sourcing:

-I utilized Strava's comprehensive set of APIs (accessible at https://developers.strava.com/docs/reference/) to retrieve detailed activity data, including time spent in specific training zones.
-To further enhance the depth of analysis, additional APIs can be used to access per-second data, enabling a more fine-grained examination of cycling performance.
+I utilized Strava's comprehensive set of APIs (accessible at https://developers.strava.com/docs/reference/) to retrieve my personal detailed activity data, including time spent in specific training zones.
+To further enhance the depth of analysis, additional APIs can be used to access per-second ride data streams, enabling a more fine-grained examination of cycling performance.

 Background Knowledge: